Ratchet & Clank Future: Tools of Destruction: Development

-Reception and legacy
+Reception

 Critical response

 The game received positive reviews from critics.
 On Metacritic, it has received an aggregate score of 89 from 70 reviews, giving the game a ranking of "generally favorable reviews".

 IGN, who gave the game a 9.4 out of 10, said "Not only has it supplanted Going Commando as the best title in the franchise, it's also the best game of any series on the PlayStation 3 thus far -- and that's saying a lot when you're up against Oblivion, Ninja Gaiden, Warhawk and Insomniac's very own previous effort, Resistance: Fall of Man."
 Also on IGN's weekly PS3 podcast, they called it the best video game they've played on any platform in 2007.
-Cheat Code Central gave the game 5/5 across the board saying it is one of the best games of all time.
 X-Play gave it 5/5 with its own personal episode.

 NTSC-uk said "...it never stops being anything less than great fun to play and hugely engaging".

 Awards

 Tools of Destruction earned the following award nominations and wins: